 “We trend consistently with approximately a bit over 30 percent of the graduates coming from the business school,” she said.

-Clyburn said that because institutions were constantly changing, their offices of admissions should promote themselves in ways that were accurate, regardless of their current Carnegie classifications.
+Clyburn said because institutions were constantly changing, their offices of admissions should promote themselves in ways that were accurate, regardless of their current Carnegie classifications.

 “They don’t need the classification to market themselves in a way that reflects who they are,” she said.